gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 - SOLID principle are introduced like SRP but with very bad examples people cannot relate to

-- side-effect are described and considered as bad but the book over-uses side-effect in many coding examples.
-It seems Robert Martin does not consider changing instance variables as side-effects (I think it still make the code hard to read and forces me to jump around inside the class file)
-- same is true for command query separation, he explain it but completely disregards in many code examples

 - obsolete topics: Formatting, Java-Centric with EJB, Aspect does not belong in a general Programming Book anymore, Concurrency with traditional Java tooling is not out-of-date, nowadays there are first-class concurrency languages like